Who's obsessed with seaglass?

 I shed mermaid tears not knowing where the glass is hiding in Santa Cruz, but I will find it!
 I know it's there...

-I found so many marbles tucked into the cliffs at this beach, amazing holding for seaglass!
-I would love to get back when the gravel is up!
+I found so many marbles tucked into the cliffs at this beach in El Salvador.
+It is an amazing spot holding many colors seaglass!
+I would love to get back when the gravel is up.

 When it's good - it's GOOD.
 Down-wind from 'Dump Road' I have a feeling I know why after a big winter swell, the gravel comes up from under the sand and... it's holding incredible seaglass.
 But, you've gotta get lucky, it's usually buried.